-Sobeys' strategy is focused on delivering the best food shopping experience to its customers in the right-format, right-sized stores, supported by superior customer service.
-Sobeys remains focused on improving the product, service and merchandising offerings within each format by expanding and renovating its current store base, while continuing to build and acquire new stores.
+Sobeys' strategy is focused on delivering the best grocery shopping experience to its customers in the right-format, right-sized stores, supported by superior customer service.
+Sobeys remains focused on improving the product, service and merchandising offerings within each format by expanding and renovating its current store base.

-Over the last three fiscal years, Sobeys opened, relocated, or acquired 209 stores.
-In addition, over this threeyear period, Sobeys expanded and rebannered/redeveloped 108 locations.
+Over the last three fiscal years, Sobeys opened, relocated, or acquired 172 stores.
+In addition, over this three-year period, Sobeys expanded and rebannered/redeveloped 74 locations.